LCarnovale/Untitled_Travel_Project/README.md

 You will still be able to run the website, but any interactions with the database will raise this error.

 # Running the program
+Note: running a local server will not display images that were uploaded to the azure website, as images are stored locally.

 On windows, the most reliable way to run the server is to specify the current default python install which will use the virtual environment's python path:
 ```cmd